 Luckily, connecting your SolrCloud cluster to your TORO Integrate instance3 is a piece of cake.
 The complicated parts are in configuring your ZooKeeper ensemble and SolrCloud cluster.
 In this three-part guide, we will teach you the things you need to do in order to run TORO Integrate with SolrCloud.
 We recommend you read the documents in order:

-- Configuring TORO Integrate to run with your SolrCloud cluster
+- Configuring TORO Integrate to Work with SolrCloud

 We think it's best to discuss the steps by example.
 In this case, we will be setting up three instances of ZooKeeper